-We have audited the financial statements of the University of Ghana (the "University") and its subsidiaries (together the "Consolidated") which comprise the separate and consolidated statements of financial position as at 31 December 2020, the separate and consolidated statements of financial performance, the separate and consolidated statements of cash flows, the separate and consolidated statements of changes in net assets, and the notes to the separate and consolidated financial statements as set out on pages 9 to 102 including a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of the University of Ghana (the "University") and its subsidiaries (together the "Consolidated") which comprise the separate and consolidated statements of financial position as at 31 December 2021, the separate and consolidated statements of financial performance, the separate and consolidated statements of cash flows, the separate and consolidated statements of changes in net assets, and the notes to the separate and consolidated financial statements as set out on pages 10 to 99 including a summary of significant accounting policies and other explanatory notes.

-In our opinion, the financial statements present fairly, in all material respects the financial position of the University of Ghana (the "University") and its subsidiaries (together the "Consolidated") as at 31 December 2020, its financial performance and cash flows of the University standing alone and the Consolidated for the year ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the University of Ghana Act, 2010 (Act 806).
+In our opinion, the financial statements present fairly, in all material respects the financial position of University of Ghana (the "University") and its subsidiaries (together the "Consolidated") as at 31 December 2021, its financial performance and cash flows of the University standing alone and the Consolidated for the year ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the University of Ghana Act, 2010 (Act 806), the Companies Act 2019 (Act 992) and Public Financial Management Act 2016 (Act 921) and Public Financial Management Regulations 2019, (LI 2378).